pl apacze

 Closely Watched Kafka.
 Monitoring Apache Kafka in Business Process Management

 "Somebody must have made a false accusation against Joseph K., for he was arrested one morning without having done anything wrong."
-[1] This - one of the better-known opening lines of the novel - comes from Franz Kafka's "The Trial", radiating with absurdity and dystopia.
-While Kafka's sense of threat arises from vague danger and lack of clear rules - in another classic example, Orwell's "1984" - the dystopian nature of the world is achieved primarily through the existence of permanent and all-knowing surveillance of citizens.
+[1] This is one of the most famous opening sentences in literature.
+It comes from the dystopian and absurd world of "The Trial" by Franz Kafka.
+In Kafka’s works, the sense of danger stems from unclear threats and a lack of transparent rules.
+In another classic dystopia, George Orwell’s "1984", the oppressive nature of the world is created through constant surveillance of citizens.

 1. What is Apache Kafka?